SL9M/wavephoenix-utility/README.md

 3. Github release bundles include Loopj's OpenOCD fork - no extra software needed!
 4. Step by step on screen guide
 5. Seperate window with logs & console output for debugging and transparency
+6. Support for macOS - Beta

 ## Planned Features
-1. "Pro" layout - for bulk flashing & time savings
+1. "Pro" layout - all features in one window.
+Ideal for creating batches
-3. Support for macOS and Linux
+2. Support for Linux
 4. Robust error handling with troubleshooting steps included
 5. Support more probes